sklppr/memstore/README.md

 ```

 If you provide a symbol or string, it will be treated as a method name.
-*Note that providing a string will result in a performance penalty because `Object#send` expects symbols.*

 To access an attribute, MemStore will call the according method on your item and pass the requested attribute to it.
 This means `key` and attributes in the conditions hash must be whatever your method expects: